6/18/2022 | Cuivre River State Park | Troy, MO

 Archery is a time-honored sport that is growing in popularity.
-It is not only good fun but good exercise – and now you can learn how it’s done.
-Have you ever heard of throwing with an atlatl?
-Well, participants are going to get the opportunity to learn and explore the technique behind this historic hunting weapon.
-This course will cover archery and atlatl safety, ethics, shooting techniques, and equipment selection.
+In this course that combines archery instruction with an introduction to atlatl throwing, you are bound to learn something new.
+These activities are not only good fun but good exercise – and now you can learn how they're done.
+This course will cover archery and atlatl safety, ethics, shooting techniques and equipment selection.
 Participants will receive personal instruction and adequate time to practice what they learn.

 Campfire Cooking (Low*)

-There will be two activity track options when you register.
-Pease be sure to select the option you prefer.
+There will be two activity track options when you register; please be sure to select the option you prefer.

-Track 1 will consist of Nature Photography, Campfire Cooking and Kayaking.
+Track 1 will consist of Birding 101, Campfire Cooking and Kayaking.

 Track 2 will consist of Kayaking, Archery/Atlatl and Campfire Cooking.

-Click on the “REGISTER HERE” link below to register.
-When you get to the registration website, you will need to enter the date in the “Choose Date” box.
+Maximum of 20 participants.
+The classes are $10, and registration is required.
+Click on the “Register Here” link below to register.
+When you get to the registration website, you will need to enter “WIN” in the “Search Text” box.
 The classes that are currently open for registration will pop up.
-Registration closes five weeks after the registration open date.
 All slots will be filled on a first-come, first-served basis.

 If a class is full, you will have the option to register for the waitlist.
 If you register for the waitlist and a spot becomes available, you will be contacted to get registered if you are still interested.

-All refunds and cancellations will need to be done over the phone or via email.
+All cancellations will need to be done over the phone or via email.

 Program Change Policy: